4nordically/Pexter/README.md

 ## Default Settings
 F - Macro 1

 G - Macro 2

 H - Macro 3

 These macro's don't provide any benefit but purely speed up the copy/paste mechanism so that you don't have to spend load's of time typing text you know you will use repetitively!
-You can change these very quickly inside of the script inside of this section:
+You can change these very quickly inside of the script inside of this section (line 12) :

 `macros = {
     'f': "Text for Macro 1",
     'g': "Text for Macro 2",